Alec Baldwin fires prop gun on movie set, killing cinematographer | Entertainment

 An e-mail to an address for the film production, which was listed on a New Mexico government statement, went unanswered.
 The shooting evoked memories of an on-set accident in 1993 when U.S. actor Brandon Lee, son of Bruce Lee, died aged 28 after being fatally wounded by a prop gun filming "The Crow".

 "Our hearts go out to the family of Halyna Hutchins and Joel Souza and all involved in the incident on 'Rust'.
 No one should ever be killed by a gun on a film set.
 Period" said a tweet from Lee's account, which is handled by his sister.
-UKRAINIAN ORIGINS
+BAN ON SOME PROP GUNS?

+The accident renewed debate about whether certain types of prop guns should be banned.
+"This suggestion doesn't help any of them, but it's time to stop being macho about blanks and end the practice," said Ben Rockula, a director.

 Earlier on Thursday, Baldwin posted a picture of himself on Instagram sporting a grey beard and dressed in Western cowboy-style attire in front of trailers.
 He appeared to have a fake bloodstain on his shirt and jacket.
 "Back to in person at the office.
 Blimey ... it's exhausting," he wrote.
 The post was deleted late on Thursday night.